 Portfolio Defenses (DCOM 099) is the prerequisite for taking the student's Internship (DCOM 400). digiCOM students are required to present their digital portfolio to their classmates and professors.
 The purpose is to ensure that all students are adequately prepared to enter the workforce and showcase students’ skillsets, thinking, and preparation in the core and concentration.

 The portfolio should contain a minimum of nine works, at least two works will deal with the concentration and the remaining seven works should be drawn from and represent the breadth and integrated nature of the courses in the core.
 In the likely instance in which a portfolio contains group projects, students must honestly explain their contribution to these projects.

-The work/projects drawn from the Core must be from all four concentrations, as well as DCOM 130 Principles of Information Design and possibly DCOM 131 Usability Design and Testing.
+The work/projects drawn from the core must be from all six concentrations, as well as DCOM 130 Principles of Information Design and DCOM 131 Usability Design and Testing.
 The purpose of the works drawn from the core is to:

 - demonstrate a competency of the material covered across the core